Skip to content

 A Google Chrome search bar with the equation 288 divided by 4.
 At the top of the list of Google Search autocomplete suggestions is the answer to the equation.

-A tip calculator displayed at the top of a Google Chrome search results page with the words tip calculator in the search bar.
+A tip calculator displayed at the top of a Google Chrome search results page.

 Google even has advanced calculators that can graph functions such as sin and cos—or solve geometry problems such as area of circle with radius of 4.